OrdnanceSurvey/os-arcgis-runtime-adapter-ios/README.md

 The project contains both Objective-C and Swift example applications which illustrate usage of the OS Maps API.
 To run these, make sure your API key is in a file named `APIKEY` in the project root directory.

 `$ printf <your-api-key> > APIKEY`

+## License
+Ordnance Survey's code is licensed under the terms of the [Apache 2.0 License](LICENSE).

+You must also adhere to the terms and conditions set out by Esri for use of the ArcGIS SDK.